jmcguigan10/Dodo/README.md

 The training loader builds a residual dataset from `pdata/preprocessed_all.h5`:

 - `EmuResidualDataset`:
-  - Lazily opens the HDF5 file per worker.
+  - opens the HDF5 file per worker.
   - Automatically infers sample/species/component axes for `F_box`, `F_true`, and `invariants`.
   - For each index $k$:
     - Reads invariants $x_k \in \mathbb{R}^{27}$.